prevwong/reka.js/docs/api/react.md

 }
 ```

-The reka instance can be accessed anywhere within the provider via the `useReka` hook:
+The Reka instance can be accessed anywhere within the provider via the `useReka` hook:

 ```tsx
 const Editor = () => {